Luxembourg hero image

 What Works Well

-- 6–8 day itineraries cover the capital, Ardennes, and Moselle without long drives; add Belgium, France, or Germany before/after for broader narratives.
+• 6–8 day itineraries cover the capital, Ardennes, and Moselle without long drives; add Belgium, France, or Germany before or after for a broader narrative.

-- Morning heritage devotion, mid-day partner briefings, and evening worship dinners align with European pacing and daylight.
+• Morning heritage devotions, mid-day partner briefings, and evening worship dinners align with European pacing and daylight.

 Sample Ministry Focus

-- Day 3: Vianden Castle devotion, Clervaux remembrance service, and leadership workshop in Ardennes retreats.
+• Day 3: Vianden Castle devotion, Clervaux remembrance service, and leadership workshop in an Ardennes retreat setting.

 What ETS Tours Provides Here

-- Boutique hotels, castle retreats, and vineyard lodges curated for prayer rooms, meeting spaces, and hospitality.
+• Boutique hotels, castle retreats, and vineyard lodges selected for prayer rooms, meeting spaces, and hospitality.

-- Compliance coaching for offerings, intercultural etiquette, and storytelling that honors the nation’s multi-language context.
+• Compliance coaching for offerings, intercultural etiquette, and storytelling that honors the country’s multilingual context.

 Align your funding plans through fundraising models for church travel and share your goals via the lead form to start designing Luxembourg.